department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility/after-you-apply.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: After You Apply For A Pre-Need Eligibility Determination
+title: After You Apply For An Eligibility Determination
-heading: After you apply for a pre-need eligibility determination
+heading: After you apply for an eligibility determination
 display_title: After you apply
 description: Learn more about what to expect after you apply for a pre-need eligibility determination for burial in a VA national cemetery.
 Find out how long you can expect to wait for the VA to make a decision, what your family needs to do, and how to appeal a decision you disagree with.
 order: 3